 The data is decoded from the specified encoding into Unicode before the actual matching takes place.

-If there is no match (i.e., the length of the data found to match the pattern is zero) it is not a processing error but instead it means the length is zero.
+If there is no match (i.e., the length of the data found to match the pattern is zero) it is not a Processing Error but instead it means the length is zero.

 dfdl:lengthKind 'endOfParent'